The Queen's Foundation

-The Queen's Foundation for Ecumenical Theological Education (also called the Queen's Foundation, Birmingham, and formerly the Queen's College, Birmingham) is an ecumenical theological college which, with the West Midlands Ministerial Training Course, forms the Centre for Ministerial Formation of the Queen's Foundation for Ecumenical Theological Education.
-It serves the Church of England and the Methodist Church, and its courses thus have a strong ecumenical emphasis.
+The Queen's Foundation for Ecumenical Theological Education (also called the Queen's Foundation, Birmingham, and formerly the Queen's College, Birmingham) is an ecumenical theological college which serves the Church of England, the Methodist Church and other denominations, including Black Majority Churches.
+Its courses thus have a strong ecumenical emphasis.

 Overview

 The Queen's Foundation itself consists of the Centre for Ministerial Formation, the Queen's Graduate and Research Centre, the Centre for Black Ministries and Leadership, and the Selly Oak Centre for Mission Studies (the successor to the Selly Oak Colleges).

 The Queen's Foundation was associated with the University of Birmingham (then, the Queen's College, Birmingham) to which it is very near and for whose certificates, diplomas and degrees students read.
 However, in 2009/10 the University of Birmingham completed its review of the School of Philosophy, Theology and Religion, including its collaborative arrangements.
 The review recommended terminating the arrangements with Queen's for both taught and research degrees.
 A new validation agreement was made with Newman University for taught degree programmes.
 Also in 2011 a new validation agreement was made with the University of Gloucestershire for research degrees.
 The Queen's Graduate and Research Centre offers post-graduate study for the Master of Arts (MA) in applied theological study, and research facilities for the degrees of Master of Philosophy (Ph.M.), Doctor of Theology (Th.D.) and Doctor of Philosophy (Ph.D.).

 The residential block and lodge (1929–30), and chapel (1938–47) are by a local architect Holland W. Hobbiss.
 The chapel was the first English ecclesiastical building with an altar built for the celebrant to face the congregation.
 The college hosted the UKMT Mathematics Summer School each summer for approximately 40 students.